What this page is about

 Meteorologist continually assess their numerical weather forecasts, especially when they have made changes to their forecast programs and analysis techniques.
 Although useful to them, measures such as the Root mean Square Error of surface pressure mean little to us sailors.
 Model performance for wind forecasts can be given as Root Mean Square Vector Error but, again, these mean little to us.

-Click on the area name to see the forecasts and the wind patterns as analysed by the computer at the verifying times.
 These are pdf files copied from PowerPoint.
 Page down each to see the sequences and how they worked out.
 Make your own judgement as to potential use.

 Area of Forecast |